Abi Summers

 a small side street with houses on either side.
 The houses have plants on them

 We walked to the Lidl to get some food to start the week with.
 The Friday evening was an early night because my parter needed to wake up at 4am to get to the start of the BRM on time.
+I love going trying different restaurants but it’s also important for me to have some home cooked meals while on holiday.

 On the Sunday evening, we went out for dinner.
 We didn’t reserve anything in advance, but we probably should have.
 There are not many places that are open on a sunday evening, and the first place we tried, Restaurant La Chapelle was fully booked.
 We ended up in L’Oxalis and it was so so good.

 We had a starter, main and dessert with a bottle of local wine.
 When we arrived, the waitress asked if we had seen the menu because it’s not typical French food - it’s french food with an Asian twist.
 I guess they’ve had some people who were not a fan of the non french elements.
 They had two starters, three mains and three deserts to chose from.
 With my partner, we always do 50/50 on meals so that we get to try everything (some people find this weird, I think it’s great).
 I’m so happy we ended up here, the food was great, the staff were super friendly and I loved the vibe.
+We liked the wine so much, we actually went to the domaine to buy more of it!

 Day trip to Saint-Restitut & Suze-la-Rousse